 Rocky called Fifth Season Financial, and quickly connected with Eric Smith (Fifth Season Financial’s Program Director).
 “I was struck positively by his candor in dealing with me, and his straight-forward answering of my questions without a lot of fluff.”
-Eric explained how Fifth Season Financial’s FLAG (Funds for Living And Giving) program helps patients with later-stage illnesses use their life insurance policies as collateral for a loan, giving them unrestricted funds to use now to improve their lives, while still preserving funds for beneficiaries later.
+Eric explained how Fifth Season Financial’s Funds for Living Program helps patients with later-stage illnesses use their life insurance policies as collateral for a loan, giving them unrestricted funds to use now to improve their lives, while still preserving funds for beneficiaries later.

 Rocky was initially hesitant to move forward.
 But Fifth Season did not push him to move forward until he and his wife were ready.
 “It was all under my timetable…I never felt like anybody was putting any kind of heat or pressure on me to do anything.”

 After considering their options, and learning how they could use Funds For Living funds to help with some debts and keep funds ready for needs to come, the Boones decided to move forward on an advance with Fifth Season Financial.
 Using a universal life insurance policy with a $200,000 death benefit, the Boones received a $50,000 advance to use as they see fit, and know that they can potentially access more funds later if Melanie’s medical status changes.